looma12reais/FlareSolverr/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ngosang)

 FlareSolverr is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+This fork uses a fork of Selenium Wire for fixing [this issue](https://github.com/FlareSolverr/FlareSolverr/issues/1162).

 ## How it works